 - 5. For the panel to note the attached update on progress responses from business owners against the respective audit recommendations so far. - 6.
-Where business owners have provided an update proposing closure these now require the agreement of the panel to close. - 7.
+Where business owners have provided an update proposing closure these now require the agreement of the panel to close; there are 4 recommendations proposed closed. - 7.
 Progress For ease of reference the recommendations at Appendix A attached have been individually graded as follows down the left-hand column of the table: - I. RED Outstanding and Exceeding the Target Date. - II.
 AMBER In Progress and Within the Target Date. - III.
 GREEN Completed and closed. - IV.
 GREY Superseded / Not Adopted